ffdev-info/jsonid/README.md

 `jsonid` currently defines a small set of rules that help us to identify JSON documents.

-The rules are described in theur own data-structures.
+The rules are described in their own data-structures.
 The structures are processed as a list (they need not necessarily be in order) and each must match for a given set of ruls to determine what kind of JSON document we might be looking at.